Life Admin Hub › Tax › Occupation Tax Tips › Tax Deductions for Cleaners: Top 12 Tax Deductions to claim

 Maximising Your Tax Return with One Click Life

 There will be more you can deduct that isn’t on this list.
 Tax deductions are not only industry specific, but also change from individual to individual.
-Tax deductions for small businesses will not be universal.

-One Click Life offers fast online tax returns at your fingertips in an easy-to-use platform run by industry professionals.
+One Click Life fast offers online tax returns at your fingertips in an easy-to-use platform run by industry professionals.

-Let One Click Life take care of your tax return, and life’s essential tasks so you can spend more time doing the things you love.
+Let One Click Life take care of your Tax Return, and life’s essential tasks so you can spend more time doing the things you love.